-If any one will suppose, in favour of our author, that he here meant, that parents, who are in subjection themselves to the absolute authority of their father, have yet some power over their children; I confess he is something nearer the truth: but he will not at all hereby help our author: for he no where speaking of the paternal power, but as an absolute unlimited authority, cannot be supposed to understand any thing else here, unless he himself had limited it, and shewed how far it reached.
-And that he means here paternal authority in that large extent, is plain from the immediate following words; This subjection of children being, says he, the foundation of all regal authority, p.
-12. the subjection then that in the former line, he says, every man is in to his parents, and consequently what Adam's grand-children were in to their parents, was that which was the fountain of all regal authority, i. e. according to our author, absolute unlimitable authority.
-And thus Adam's children had regal authority over their children, whilst they themselves were subjects to their father, and fellowsubjects with their children.
-But let him mean as he pleases, it is plain he allows Adam's children to have paternal power, p.
-12. as also all other fathers to have paternal powerover their children, Observations, 156.
+If any one will suppose, in favour of our author, that he here meant, that parents, who are in subjection themselves to the absolute authority of their father, have yet some power over their children; I confess he is something nearer the truth: but he will not at all hereby help our author: for he no where speaking of the paternal power, but as an absolute unlimited authority, cannot be supposed to understand any thing else here, unless he himself had limited it, and showed how far it reached; and that he means here paternal authority in that large extent, is plain from the immediately following words: "This subjection of children being, says he, the foundation of all legal authority," p.
+12. The subjection then that in the former line, he says, "every man is in to his parents," and consequently what Adam's grandchildren were in to their parents, was that which was the fountain of all regal authority, i. e. according to our author, absolute unlimitable authority.
+And thus Adam's children had regal authority, over their children, whilst they themselves were subjects to their father, and fellow subjects with their children.
+But let him mean as he pleases, it is plain he allows "Adam's children to have paternal power," p.
+12, as also all other fathers to have "paternal power over their children," O. 156.
 From whence one of these two things will necessarily follow, that either Adam's children, even in his life-time, had, and so all other fathers have, as he phrases it, p.
-12. by right of fatherhood, royal authority over their children, or else, that Adam, by right of fatherhood, had not royal authority.
+12, "by right of fatherhood, royal authority over their children," or else that Adam, "by right of fatherhood, had not royal authority."
 For it cannot be but that paternal power does, or does not, give royal authority to them that have it: if it does not, then Adam could not be sovereign by this title, nor any body else; and then there is an end of all our author's politics at once: if it does give royal authority, then every one that has paternal power has royal authority; and then, by our author's patriarchal government, there will be as many kings as there are fathers.

 And thus what a monarchy he hath set up, let him and his disciples consider.
 Princes certainly will have great reason to thank him for these new politics, which set up as many absolute kings in every country as there are fathers of children.
 And yet who can blame our author for it, it lying unavoidably in the way of one discoursing upon our author's principles?
-For having placed an absolute power in fathers by right of begetting, he could not easily resolve how much of this power belonged to a son over the children he had begotten; and so it fell out to be a very hard matter to give all the power, as he does, to Adam, and yet allow a part in his life-time to his children, when they were parents, and which he knew not well how to deny them.
+For having placed an "absolute power in fathers by right of begetting," he could not easily resolve how much of this power belonged to a son over the children he had begotten; and so it fell out to be a very hard matter to give all the power, as he does, to Adam, and yet allow a part in his life-time to his children when they were parents, and which he knew not well how to deny them.
 This makes him so doubtful in his expressions, and so uncertain where to place this absolute natural power, which he calls fatherhood.
 Sometimes Adam alone has it all, as p.
-13. Observations, 244, 245. & Pref.
+13. O. 244, 245, and Pref.